luminous-software/start-page-plus/docs-source/features.md

 When you select the number of items to display, you'll need to click the *Refresh* button to see the change.
 It's also a quick way to expand all of the timeframe groups at once.

+### Settings

+Clicking on the *Settings* button will open the *Recent Items* settings page in the Tools | Options | Start Page+ dialog without having to navigate through teh dropdowns.

 ## Start Actions